OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 ### Configuring the container registry

-The first thing you need is a place to push your containers to.
-Octopus is compatible with a variety of Docker container registries, but this post will make use of an Azure Container Registry.
+First, you need a place to push your containers.
+Octopus is compatible with a variety of Docker container registries, but this post uses an Azure Container Registry.
 If you already have a Docker Container Registry configured, you can skip to the next section.

-To create an Azure Container Registry, click on **Create a resource** in the Azure Portal.
+To create an Azure Container Registry, click **Create a resource** in the Azure Portal.

 ![Azure Create Resource](azure-create-resource.png)